kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 ## NetworkPolicy and `hostNetwork` pods

-NetworkPolicy behaviour for `hostNetwork` pods is undefined, but it should be limited to 2 possibilities:
+NetworkPolicy behavior for `hostNetwork` pods is undefined, but it should be limited to 2 possibilities:

 - The network plugin can distinguish `hostNetwork` pod traffic from all other traffic (including being able to distinguish traffic from different `hostNetwork` pods on